-A biological sample is any bodily fluid or tissue (e.g., blood, saliva, urine, skin or other tissues) that may be collected just for research.
-More often, biological samples are collected to help diagnose or monitor your health condition.
-After being used for your care, leftover materials from the samples are normally discarded or destroyed.
-With your permission, these leftover materials will be sent to the UCLA BioBank for research instead of being discarded.
+A biological sample is any bodily fluid or tissue (e.g., blood, saliva, urine, skin or other tissues) that may be collected when you go to the doctor or have a medical procedure.
+More often, these samples are collected to help diagnose or monitor your health condition.
+After being used, anything that's left over is thrown away or destroyed.
+With your permission, these leftover materials will be sent to the UCLA ATLAS Precision Health Biobank for research instead of being thrown away.

-The UCLA BioBank collects biological samples from as many people as possible.
-It then codes the samples and removes personally identifiable information.
-The BioBank then sends the samples, along with previously obtained de-identified medical data, to qualified researchers who will use the information to find new ways to prevent, detect and treat health problems.
+The UCLA ATLAS Precision Health Biobank collects biological samples from as many people as possible.
+It then codes the samples and removes any information that could identify you.
+The UCLA ATLAS Precision Health Biobank then sends the samples, along with some of your health information, to approved researchers who will use the information to find new ways to prevent, detect and treat health problems.

-No. Your consent decision (opting in or out of donating leftover or additional biological samples) will have no impact on your clinical care.
+No. Your universal consent decision (opting in or out of donating your biological samples) will have no impact on your clinical care.
 If you say YES to the collection of an additional blood tube and/or saliva sample, the clinical staff will need to know in advance in order to collect the additional sample.
 No matter what you decide, it will not affect your relationship with UCLA Health or the services you are receiving.

 Having an extra tube of blood (up to 2 teaspoons) provides us with enough volume for multiple research purposes and permits certain research not possible on leftover samples.